grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

-It's not a test
+It's not (only) a test
 ================

-Up to now, I was cheating on you.
-I told you that the little executable snippets of code are "tests" and that they’re here to "check" or "verify" something.
-Now it is time to reveal the truth.
+Is the role of a test only to "verify" or "check" whether a piece of software works?
+Surely, this is a significant part of its runtime value.
+However, when we limit our perspective on tests only to this, it could lead us to a conclusion that the only thing that is valuable about having a test is to be able to execute it.
+Is this really true?

+In this chapter, I argue that the acts of writing a test, compiling a test and reading a test value are all very valuable activities.
+And they let us treat tests as something more.

-When a test becomes something else
+When a test becomes something more
 ----------------------------------

 I studied in Łódź, a large city in the center of Poland.
 As probably all other students in all other countries, we have had lectures, exercises and exams.
-The exams were pretty hard.
+The exams were pretty difficult.
 As my computer science group was on the faculty of electronic and electric engineering, we had to grasp a lot of classes that didn't have anything to do with programming.
 For instance: electrotechnics, solid-state physics and electronic and electrical metrology.

-Knowing that the exams were difficult and that it was hard to learn everything during preparation, the lecturers would give us exemplary exams from previous years.
-The questions were different from the actual exams, but the structure and kinds of questions asked (practice vs. theory etc.) was similar.
-We would usually get these exemplary questions before we started learning really hard (which was usually at the end of semester).
+Knowing that exams were difficult and that it was hard to learn everything during preparation, the lecturers would give us exemplary exams from previous years.
+The questions were different from the actual exams that we were to take, but the structure and kinds of questions asked (practice vs. theory etc.) were similar.
+We would usually get these exemplary questions before we started learning really hard (which was usually at the end of a semester).
 Guess what happened then?
-As you might suspect, we did not use the tests we received just to ‘verify’ or ‘check’ our knowledge after we finished learning.
-Those tests were actually the first thing we went to before even starting to learn.
+As you might suspect, we did not use the tests we received just to "verify" or "check" our knowledge after we finished learning.
+Quite the contrary -- those tests were the first thing we would go to to before even starting to learn.
 Why was that so?
 What use were the tests when we knew we wouldn't know most of the answers?

-I guess my lecturers would disagree with me, but I find it quite amusing that what we were really doing back then was ‘Lean’.
-Lean is an approach where, among other things, there is a rigorous emphasis on eliminating waste.
-Every feature or product that is produced while it is not needed by anyone is considered waste.
+I guess my lecturers would disagree with me, but I find it quite amusing that what we were really doing back then was similar to "lean".
+Lean is a philosophy where, among other things, there is a rigorous emphasis on eliminating waste.
+Every feature or product that is produced while it is not needed by anyone is considered a waste.
 That is because if something is not needed, there is no reason to assume it will ever be needed.
-In that case the entire feature or product is a waste -- it has no value.
+In that case the entire feature or product is a waste -- it adds no value.
 Even if it *will* ever be needed, it very likely will require rework to fit the customer's needs at that time.
-In that case, the work that went into the parts of the solution that had to be replaced by another parts is waste -- it had a cost, but brought no benefit (I am not talking about such things as customer demos, but finished, polished features or products).
+In such case, the work that went into the parts of the original solution that had to be reworked is a waste -- it had a cost, but brought no benefit (I am not talking about such things as customer demos, but finished, polished features or products).

 So, to eliminate waste, you should “pull features from demand" instead of “pushing them" into the product.
 In other words, every feature is there to satisfy a concrete need.
 If not, the effort is considered wasted and the money drown.

-Going back to the exams, why can the approach of first looking through the exemplary tests be considered ‘lean’?
+Going back to the exams, why can the approach of first looking through the exemplary tests be considered "lean"?
 That is because, when we treat passing an exam as our goal, then everything that does not put us closer to this goal is considered a waste.
 Let's suppose the exam concerns theory only -- why then practice the exercises?
 It would probably pay off a lot more to study the theoretical side of the topics.
 Such knowledge could be obtained from those exemplary tests.
 So, the tests were a kind of specification of what was needed to pass the exam.
-It let us pull the value (i.e. our knowledge) from the demand (information obtained from a realistic tests) rather that push it from the implementation (i.e. learning everything in a course book chapter after chapter).
+It allowed us to pull the value (i.e. our knowledge) from the demand (information obtained from realistic tests) rather that push it from the implementation (i.e. learning everything in a course book chapter after chapter).

 So the tests became something else.
-They proved very valuable before the ‘implementation’ (i.e. learning for the exam) because:
+They proved very valuable before the "implementation" (i.e. learning for the exam) because:

 1.  they helped us focus on what was needed to reach our goal
 2.  they brought our attention away from what was **not** needed to reach our goal

 That was the value of a test before learning.
 Note that the tests we would usually receive were not exactly what we would encounter at the time of the exam, so we still had to guess.
 Yet, the role of a **test as specification of a need** was already visible.

-Taking it to software development land
+Taking it to the software development land
 --------------------------------------

-I chose this lengthy metaphor to show you that a ‘test’ is really another way of specifying a requirement or a need and that it is not something that is counter-intuitive -- it occurs in our everyday lives.
+I chose this lengthy metaphor to show you that a writing a "test" is really another way of specifying a requirement or a need and that it's not something counter-intuitive to think about it this way -- it occurs in our everyday lives.
 This is also true in software development.
-Let's take the following ‘test’ and see what kind of needs it specifies:
+Let's take the following "test" and see what kind of needs it specifies:

 ```csharp
 var reporting = new ReportingFeature();